maojrs/topics_book/README.md

 ## Building the Jupyter Book

+You can also build the whole book from this repository.
 From the root folder, run the following command in your terminal:

 ```bash
 jb build book/